by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 ICELAND – the whole country

-Northern Lights vacations in Iceland are hugely popular for many reasons: the country is highly accessible, incredibly gorgeous and it is the only country on our list where you can see the Aurora wherever you happen to be!
+Northern Lights tours in Iceland are hugely popular for many reasons: the country is highly accessible, incredibly gorgeous and it is the only country on our list where you can see the Aurora wherever you happen to be!
 Even though it is, except for the tiny island of Grímsey, entirely below the Arctic Circle, Iceland offers great viewing conditions all over the country.
-It also helps that many areas are entirely free from city lights.
+It also helps that many areas are entirely free from light pollution.
+Again, you will also have the opportunity to enjoy well-known attractions such as the Blue Lagoon and the Golden Circle, for instance.

 NORWAY – Norwegian Lapland